laravel/cashier-stripe/readme.md

 Documentation for Cashier can be found on the [Laravel website](https://laravel.com/docs/billing).

-## Running Cashier's Tests Locally
+## Running Cashier's Tests

-You will need to set the following details locally and on your Stripe account in order to run the Cashier unit tests:
+You will need to set the following environment variables in the `phpunit.xml` file in order to run the Cashier unit tests:

-### Local

-#### Environment Variables

-    STRIPE_SECRET=
-    STRIPE_MODEL=Laravel\Cashier\Tests\User

-You can set these variables isn the `phpunit.xml` file.
+    STRIPE_SECRET=<your Stripe secret> vendor/bin/phpunit

+Please note that due to the fact that actual API requests against Stripe are being made, these tests take a few minutes to run.

 ## Contributing